lyleresnick/lyleresnick.github.io/_drafts/Solving-a-Complex-iOS-TableView-Part-2.md

 - a date string into a date value
 - a debit indicator and an amount string into double value

-Here a conversion error results in fatal error, but alternatively, you might make the init fail-able or you get more specific by throwing an error.
+Here a conversion error results in fatal error, but alternatively, you might make the init failable or you get more specific by throwing an error.

-It is easy to see that another `convenience init` for this class could take json as an argument and pass the parsed elements to this `init`.
+It is not hard to imagine that a  `convenience init` for this class could be built to take a JSON dictionary as an argument and pass the parsed elements to this `init`.

 ```swift